andrzejruga/refuely-app/README.md

+This is an app created as a Coders Lab boot camp final project.
+It calculates both single and total fuel usage in your car based on data entered by user.
+It also calculates single and total refuel costs.
+It's written in React.
+Feel free to explore the code ;)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>